 Scrivener Discount Coupon Code

-I’m super stoked to let you know that I have a special Scrivener coupon code for you.
+I’m super stoked to let you know that I have a special set of Scrivener coupon discounts for you.
 If you click my Scrivener for PC, or Scrivener for MAC link and enter in the coupon code of WORDSWITHJAM, you’ll get 20% off.

 If for some reason that doesn’t work, then you can access more Scrivener coupon codes here.